TonyRipa/PlaceValue/README.md

 WholePlaceValue
 ------------------------
 The base class (by composition) for PlaceValue is <i>WholePlaceValue</i>.
-WholePlaceValue is supposed to be the analogue of integers.
+WholePlaceValue is supposed to be an analogue of integers.
 WholePlaceValue uses only positive powers of the base.
 For WholePlaceValue, 1/11 = 0 (like integer division).
 12 could be a WholePlaceValue but not 1.2 .
 Since we do base agnostic calculations there is no borrowing or carrying, so 100 / 11 = 1<s>1</s>.
 We allow for negative digits.
 Furthermore, since there is no borrowing or carrying we allow for non-integer digits 11/2 = ½½.
 While WholePlaceValue never has-a decimal point, WholePlaceValue can has-a object that has-a decimal point by composition.
 For example, 565/5 = 1(1.2)1.
 The first digit is 1; the second is 1.2; the third is 1.

 Polynomial
 -------------